powerpuffpwn/powerpuffpwn.github.io/_posts/2021-03-27-bsidessf-pwnzoo.md

 ### Pwnzoo overview

-The pwnzoo binary is a unstripped 64bit ELF file
+The pwnzoo binary is a unstripped 64bit ELF file.

 ```bash
 > file pwnzoo
 pwnzoo: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=031d178cb75ab5e94d9bba6da546a1a3d3f973b6, for GNU/Linux 3.2.0, with debug_info, not stripped
 ```

 At first you have to decide if you want to play as a cat or dog and provide a name for the animal.
-Then a menu is presented where you can were you can speak, change the animals name are exit
+Then a menu is presented where you can were you can speak, change the animals name are exit.

 ```bash
 > ./pwnzoo